shiyis/nlpwshiyi/modules/1a-phil-of-mind.md

 computational framework to describe such a process (namely the process of manipulating symbols by the central process is considered as a mental process being "computational" ).

-Lastly, the type/token-identity theory or physicalism of our cognitive processes defines that similar to a natural language (where a CAT is a type and every appearing instance of the word CAT is a token), _Mentalese_ defines the mental representations that central processor is able to manipulate, operate on, and make computations/calculations with.
+Lastly, the type vs. token-identity theory or physicalism of our cognitive processes defines that similar to a natural language (where a CAT is a type and every appearing instance of the word CAT is a token), _Mentalese_ defines the mental representations that central processor is able to manipulate, operate on, and make computations/calculations with.